What is Dialectical Behavior Therapy (DBT)?

 Stage 3

-In stage 3, the client faces the challenges of learning to live life one moment at a time.
+In Stage 3, the client faces the challenges of learning to live life one moment at a time.
 They set out long-term intentions, short-term goals, and start to build their self-respect.
 One small step at a time, clients learn to find peace and happiness within themselves.
-The goal here is that the client learns to lead a life of normality, with happiness and unhappiness, and can maintain therapy sessions to ensure they continue making progress in all aspects of their life.
+The goal here is for the client to learn to lead a life of normality, with happiness and sadness, and can maintain therapy sessions to ensure they continue making progress in all aspects of their life.

 Stage 4

-How DBT Therapy in Omaha Helps Different Populations
+How Dialectical Behavior Therapy in Omaha Helps Different Populations

 Blue Sky Counseling – Mental Health Counseling & DBT Therapy in Omaha, NE